 KF 1299 G48

 CERCLA : Comprehensive Environmental Response, Compensation, and Liability Act (Superfund)

 By Switzer, Carole Stern.
 American Bar Association, Section of Environment, Energy and Resources.
-2nd ed. c2008.
+Second edition. c2008.

 This basic guide explains the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly known as Superfund.
 Concise and current, the book's authors detail the history of the statute and the reasons that it was enacted, and provide an concise overview of the Act and the regulations implementing it.
 Also included is a list of useful websites and internet resources related to CERCLA.